Hi, I'm Robert Malka.

 Originally an essay, my experience is now a book!
 Mine is the true story of a boy who lived between two worlds, the Deaf and the Hearing, and whose youthful self stood against the marginalization of his Deaf mother by being a voice that others could hear.
 Yet interpreting for her -- empowering her to overcome that marginalization -- took my own voice away and left me desperate to develop my own.

 Follow its path to publication by subscribing below!
-And click here to check out the Prologue.
+And click here to check out the first five pages.
 If you're an interested agent, publisher, or just curious, reach out to me!